 But don’t let those trends affect you or your customers’ in-store shopping experience.

-You want to be around twenty-five years from now?
+Do you want to be around twenty-five years from now?

-Be brilliant on the basics of engaging a stranger, discovering the shopper and yes, making a customer.
+Be brilliant on the basics of engaging a stranger, discovering the shopper, and, yes, making a customer.

 And if you’re ready for that, download my services guide to see how I can help you.